 However, with some of the diversities, these great expectations might fail, particularly with tomatoes.
-So, to prevent this fail, there are some steps you can follow, which we compiled here.
+So, to prevent this failure, there are some steps you can follow, which we compiled here.
 Use baking soda around tomato plants and with many other things to get amazing results.

 Plant tomatoes horizontally on the ground!